Academic research on police transparency

 SAGE Publications

-Comprehensive analysis of police accountability mechanisms, emphasizing the importance of external oversight and transparency.
-Documents how lack of independent information sources undermines accountability.
+Analysis of police accountability mechanisms, with emphasis on external oversight and transparency.
+Documents how removing independent information sources undermines accountability.

 Key Finding: External accountability requires independent information channels; internal oversight alone is insufficient.